KZeni/Smart-Web-App-Banner/README.md

 ##Roadmap##

-- Update to use iOS 7 design on iPhones & iPads running iOS 7 (new icons, locations, and overall design).
-- Make available on cdnjs.com.
 - Implement "apple-mobile-web-app-title" meta tag support.
 - Improve the autoApp feature that adds the mobile-web-app meta tag so that it also prevents normal (non-AJAX) links from opening in Safari (unless leaving the domain or going to a media file [due to lack of a back button]).
 Change the default autoApp setting as it's now much more useful for standard sites.
-- Look into adding to jQuery plugin director(ies).
 - Consider implementing in WordPress plugin form for those looking for this functionality without the ability/time to implement the script itself (have it pull the blog's name for the title & description for the "author"), and look into building out a plugin settings page for the script's options.
 - Get feedback from the community!

 ##Changelog##

+Version 1.4 - May 24, 2014

+- Updated to use iOS 7 design on iPhones & iPads running iOS 7 (new icons, locations, popups, and overall design).
+- Now auto-selects iOS 6/7 style when appropriate.
+Important: Theme names have changed as there is now "Auto" (default), "iOS 6", "iOS 7", and "Dark".
+Auto will use either iOS 6 & 7 depending on what the device is running.

+May 20, 2014

+- jQuery Smart Web App Banner is now available on [cdnjs.com](http://cdnjs.com/libraries/jquery-smart-web-app-banner) as a hosted CDN option!

 Version 1.3 - March 22, 2013